mabw8/learngit/readme.txt

-Git is a distributed version control system.
+Git is a distributed and me version control system.
-Git is free software.
+Git is free software. i know
+and this software so difficult